One running back, one tight end, and three wide receivers.

 Box Score Stats

-A team's combined rushing and passing yardage.
+Combined rushing and forward passing yardage.

 Game Basics